ugoviti/izpbx/README.md

 3. If the mariadb database version was changed, rememeber to update tables schema with command
   `source .env ; docker exec -it izpbx-db mysql_upgrade -u root -p$MYSQL_ROOT_PASSWORD`

-4. Open FreePBX Web URL and verify if exist any modules updates from FreePBX Menù: **Admin --> Modules Admin --> Check Online --> Upgade all --> Process**
+4. Open FreePBX Web URL and verify if exist any modules updates from FreePBX Menu: **Admin --> Modules Admin --> Check Online --> Upgade all --> Process**

 That's all